lzwjava/blog-source/notes/2025-06-28-pythons-ai-edge-en.md

 ---
-title: "Top Programming Languages for LLMs"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Top Programming Languages for LLMs
 translated: false
-generated: true
 ---

 The popularity and importance of programming languages in the context of Large Language Models (LLMs) can be influenced by several factors, including performance, robustness, and the ecosystem surrounding the language.
 While LLMs can assist with code generation and reduce the hassle of syntax, certain languages may stand out due to their efficiency and effectiveness in execution.
 Here are some languages that might gain more traction: